frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/stock/pick-list.md

    - **Material Transfer:** This will let you select Material Request for which you want to pick items.
 After picking the stock you can create Stock Entry for the picked items.

-1. Add Item and quantity of item you want to pick in the item locations table.
-You can then click on **Get Item Locations** to get the Warehouse and other details for each item.
+1. Add Item and the quantity you want to pick in the Item Locations table.
+Click on **Get Item Locations** to get the Warehouse and other details for each item.

 1. **Parent Warehouse:** If parent Warehouse is selected, Warehouses only under that parent Warehouse will be suggested.

 1. **Get Item Locations:** Once items to be picked is finalized you can click on the **Get Item Locations** button to get Warehouse selection for each item.
-Since Warehouse will be automatically fetched if you get item from any reference document, this button can be useful when you manually add additional items or change the quantity of the existing items in the Item Locations table.
+Since Warehouse will be automatically fetched if you get an Item from any reference document, this button can be useful when you manually add additional items or change the quantity of the existing items in the Item Locations table.

 1. **Item Locations:** This will have the information of the item location (Warehouse), serial number for serialized items and batch no for batched items.
 <img class='screenshot' alt='Item Locations' src='{{docs_base_url}}/assets/img/stock/pick-list-item-locations.png'>